iandol/opticka/help/uihelpstate.md

 # StateMachine Info Files

-For behavioural tasks, opticka uses `StateInfo.m` files that are used to specify the [state machine structure](#useful-task-methods).
+Any experiment can be thought of as a series of stages and transitions between them.
+State Machines are a widely used control system for these types of scenarios.
+Opticka uses a state-machine driven by `StateInfo.m` files that are used to specify the [experimetal structure](#useful-task-methods).

 For example the `DefaultStateInfo.m` file defines several experimental states and how the task switches between them: